Delaware and Ulster Railroad: History

-The DURR operates in Delaware County, New York on the former U&D tracks west of Highmount, where the tracks are defunct eastward to a point just east of West Hurley.
-DURR's operations are currently limited to the Arkville-Roxbury segment.
+The DURR operates in Delaware County on the former U&D tracks west of Highmount, where the tracks are defunct eastward to a point just east of West Hurley.
+DURR's operations were limited to the Arkville-Roxbury segment during early years of tourist operations.
 The Highmount-Arkville segment was placed back into service on October 3, 2013, and the Roxbury-Hubbell Corners segment remains out of service.

 The Hubbell Corners-Bloomville segment was abandoned; the railbed was converted for use as the Catskill Scenic Rail Trail.

 The DURR suffered a major washout at Kelly's Corners on August 28, 2011, as a result of Hurricane Irene.
-The east branch of the Delaware River undermined approximately a quarter-mile of track along Route 30, and caused minor washouts and scouring at Halcottsville and other locations along the line; service resumed in May 2012.
+The east branch of the Delaware River undermined approximately a quarter mile of track along Route 30 and caused minor washouts and scouring at Halcottsville and other locations along the line; service resumed in May 2012.

+After the 2019 operating season concluded, the 2020 operating season came to a halt due to the COVID-19 pandemic.
+Despite restrictions eventually easing up by early 2022, track conditions prevented the railroad from reopening.
+In April 2025, the railroad announced that track work was progressing and that they planned to resume operations for the public later that year.
+Passenger excursion rides resumed in September 2025 with the return of fall foliage trips, operating East out of Arkville toward Fleischmanns.

 Rip Van Winkle Flyer

 The pride of the DURR is the Rip Van Winkle Flyer, a five-car Budd streamline train used for charters.
 The train consists of: